amaranth-lang/amaranth/docs/glossary.rst

  **Register**
   A memory device that can store a specific number of data bits.

-  Made up of a series of flip-flops, a register can temporarily store data or a set of instructions for a processor.
+  Made up of a series of :ref:`flip-flops<Flip-flop>`, a register can temporarily store data or a set of instructions for a processor.
 A register can enable both serial and parallel data transfers, allowing logic operations to be performed on the data stored in it.

   A number of flip-flops can be combined to store binary words.
 The length of the stored binary word depends on the number of flip-flops that make up the register.